 Lentil balls with zesty rice offer many delectable flavors & textures in one single bowl.
 With savory lentils, lemony rice, and a simple salad, it’s a convenient & satisfying anytime meal.
+Lentil balls can be made in the oven or air fryer!
 Vegan, gluten-free, soy-free, and oil-free.

 But as a kid, there was one thing about July I didn’t like.
 Inevitably, that’s when school supplies like folders, Trapper Keepers, and pencil cases would start showing up in stores.
 It felt like I’d only gotten to the good part of summer, and Target would start reminding me that it was going to end.